-Item Description IKE Reauthentication Enable or disable IKE reauthentication (IKEv2 only).
-XAUTH Enabled Enable extended authentication (for IKEv1 only).
-XAUTH Mode Select XAUTH mode (client or server).
-XAUTH Username XAUTH username.
-XAUTH Password XAUTH password.
-ESP Algorithm Specifies the means by which the router selects the algorithm: • auto - The encryption and hash algorithm are selected automatically. manual - The encryption and hash algorithm are defined by the user.
-ESP Encryption Encryption algorithm - DES, 3DES, AES128, AES192, AES256, AES128GCM128, AES192GCM128, AES256GCM128.
-ESP Hash Hash algorithm - MD5, SHA1, SHA256 or SHA512.
-PFS Enables/disables the Perfect Forward Secrecy function.
+Description Enable or disable IKE reauthentication (IKEv2 only).
+Enable extended authentication (for IKEv1 only).
+Select XAUTH mode (client or server).
+XAUTH username.
+XAUTH password.
+Specifies the means by which the router selects the algorithm: auto - The encryption and hash algorithm are selected automatically. manual - The encryption and hash algorithm are defined by the user.
+Encryption algorithm - DES, 3DES, AES128, AES192, AES256, AES128GCM128, AES192GCM128, AES256GCM128.
+Hash algorithm - MD5, SHA1, SHA256 or SHA512.
+Enables/disables the Perfect Forward Secrecy function.
 The function ensures that derived session keys are not compromised if one of the private keys is compromised in the future.
-PFS DH Group Specifies the Diffie-Hellman group number (see IKE DH Group).
-Key Lifetime Lifetime key data part of tunnel.
+Specifies the Diffie-Hellman group number (see IKE DH Group).
+Lifetime key data part of tunnel.
 The minimum value of this parameter is 60 s.
 The maximum value is 86400 s.
-IKE Lifetime Lifetime key service part of tunnel.
+Lifetime key service part of tunnel.
 The minimum value of this parameter is 60 s.
 The maximum value is 86400 s.
-Rekey Margin Specifies how long before a connection expires that the router attempts to negotiate a replacement.
+Specifies how long before a connection expires that the router attempts to negotiate a replacement.
 Specify a maximum value that is less than half of IKE and Key Lifetime parameters.
-Rekey Fuzz Percentage of time for the Rekey Margin extension.
-DPD Delay Time after which the IPsec tunnel functionality is tested.
-DPD Timeout The period during which device waits for a response.
-Authenticate Mode Specifies the means by which the router authenticates: Pre-shared key - Sets the shared key for both sides of the tunnel.
-X.509 Certificate - Allows X.509 authentication in multi- client mode.
-Pre-shared Key Specifies the shared key for both sides of the tunnel.
+Percentage of time for the Rekey Margin extension.
+Time after which the IPsec tunnel functionality is tested.
+The period during which device waits for a response.
+Specifies the means by which the router authenticates: Pre-shared key - Sets the shared key for both sides of the tunnel. • X.509 Certificate - Allows X.509 authentication in multi- client mode.
+Specifies the shared key for both sides of the tunnel.
 The prerequisite for entering a key is that you select pre-shared key as the authentication mode.
-CA Certificate Certificate for X.509 authentication.
-Remote Certificate \ PubKey Certificate for X.509 authentication or PubKey for public key signature authentication.
+Certificate for X.509 authentication.
+Certificate for X.509 authentication or PubKey for public key signature authentication.